Guardians of our Rivers

 What will the project do?

-Training will be delivered by Buglife’s qualified Riverfly Partnership trainer, offering certified training to volunteers and creating a network of Citizen Scientists across Scotland.
+Free, certified training will be delivered by Buglife’s qualified Riverfly Partnership trainer to volunteers across Scotland.

 We will provide training and support on how to: